btb0/wthr/README.md

-# MERN-Stack Infrastructure
+# wthr

-Clone this repo to provide the starter code for a future MERN-Stack project.
+A MERN-Stack weather app